Which tomato variety is the best to grow in Kenya?

 Roma VF

 Do you want to grow the best tomato for processing purposes?
-The Roma Vf is the most preferred tomato variety for canning, making sauce, paste as well as solar drying in Kenya.
-It is an improved open pollinated determinate tomato variety that do not need any staking.
-Compared to other varieties, its fruits are deep red with few seeds, thick walls and dense flesh.
-Its these reasons which make it best choice for processing.
-Other top features for the Roma VF tomato variety are;
+The Roma Vf is the most preferred tomato variety for canned tomato, tomato sauce, tomato paste as well as solar drying in Kenya.
+It is an improved open-pollinated determinate tomato variety that does not need any staking.
+Compared to other varieties, its fruits are deep red with few tomato seeds, thick walls, and dense flesh.
+It is these reasons that make it the best choice for processing.
+Other top features of the Roma VF tomato variety are;

 • Yield potential; 83 t/ha